Meet Corbado at Identiverse 2026 - Las Vegas, June 16Las Vegas

 At first, the login via cross-origin iframes was made possible but cross-origin creation not yet because there wasn't anyone with a use case.

-Recent advancements (e.g. in Chrome 123) have introduced support for the creation of cross-origin iframe passkeys under specific conditions.
-However, as of May 2024, not all browsers fully support the creation of passkeys via cross-origin iframes, although login is possible with most browsers.
+Recent advancements in Chrome / Edge 123 and Firefox 123 have introduced support for the creation of cross-origin iframe passkeys under specific conditions.
+However, as of May 2026, not all browsers fully support the creation of passkeys via cross-origin iframes: Safari supports cross-origin passkey login but still does not support cross-origin passkey creation.

-Moreover, cross-origin iframe support (for register and authentication operations) is already incorporated into the ongoing WebAuthn Level 3 specification, expected to be generally available by the end of 2024.
-Browsers still need to catch up to the specification.
-It seems likely that by the end of 2024, coverage for cross-origin registration of passkeys will become a reality in major browsers, lifting the most significant technical limitation for using passkeys in cross-origin iframes.
+Moreover, cross-origin iframe support (for register and authentication operations) is already incorporated into the ongoing WebAuthn Level 3 specification.
+Some browsers still need to catch up to the specification (e.g. Safari).
+Unfortunately, Apple has not yet announced if and when it will allow for cross-origin registration of passkeys within Safari.
+This would lift the most significant technical limitation for using passkeys in cross-origin iframes.

 In the following parts of the blog post, we assume the use of cross-origin iframes.